 I’ve already won.
-I have kids who ask about Tatooine, the famous circumbinary planet on Star Wars, birthplace of notable Jedi knights Anakin and Luke Skywalker.
+I have kids who ask about Tatooine, the famous circumbinary planet on Star Wars, the birthplace of notable Jedi knights Anakin and Luke Skywalker.

 Tatooine, a dustbin of a planet that makes Death Valley look like a spring afternoon in Savannah, is a lawless wasteland with sandstorms, plentiful criminals and krayt dragons.
-Not to mention salty Tusken Raiders.
+Not to mention the salty Tusken Raiders.